Second Taiwan Strait Crisis: Conflict

-U.S. Marine Corps Marine Air Group 11 stationed at NAS Atsugi, Japan was sent to Taiwan in March 1960 and landed at Kaohsiung, Taiwan and moved via trucks to Pingtung Air Base about 25 mi north of Kaohsiung.
+U.S. Marine Corps Marine Air Group 11 stationed at NAS Atsugi, Japan, was sent to Taiwan in March 1960 and landed at Kaohsiung, Taiwan, and moved via trucks to Pingtung Air Base about 25 mi north of Kaohsiung.
 They remained there, conducting air operations from the WWII Japanese air strip until sometime in late April 1960 when they returned to Atsugi, Japan.
 They were joined at Pingtung by a reinforced rifle company from the Ninth Marines based on Okinawa.

 Aftermath

-Intermittently shelling until 1979

-"On October 25, [the Chinese Communists] … declared that they would not fire on even-numbered days … if there were no American escort."
+"On 25 October [the Chinese Communists] ... declared that they would not fire on even-numbered days ... if there were no American escort."
 This allowed Taiwan to resupply their military units on those islands on those days.
 Afterwards, both sides continued to bombard each other with shells containing propaganda leaflets on alternate days of the week.
 This strange informal arrangement continued until the normalization of diplomatic relations between the United States and the Communist People's Republic of China in 1979.
 The timed shelling created little damage and casualties; it was mainly aimed at military compounds and artillery pieces.
 Sometimes during tense diplomatic moments PRC forces would revert to August/September 1958 levels of bombardment, temporarily breaking the normally scheduled non-lethal propaganda artillery shelling.
 One of these occasions happened in June 1960, when President Eisenhower visited Taipei.
 During Eisenhower's visit PRC forces fired over 100,000 artillery rounds onto Kinmen within a few days, killing 7 ROC soldiers and wounding 59, while 6 civilians perished and 15 were injured.
 ROC soldiers withheld their fire until after Eisenhower left Taipei.
 After his visit they retaliated by firing thousands of artillery rounds of their own onto mainland China from Kinmen.
-The PRC bombardment damaged 200 homes, five schools and a hospital on Kinmen, showing that during the 20 year period of mostly propaganda leaflets being fired by both sides it was still a very dangerous combat zone until 1979.
+The PRC bombardment damaged 200 homes, five schools and a hospital on Kinmen, showing that during the 20-year period of mostly propaganda leaflets being fired by both sides it was still a very dangerous combat zone until 1979.

-The crisis subsided and returned back to status quo ante bellum on December 2 when the U.S. Navy secretly and quietly removed their extra warships from the Taiwan Strait and the ROC Navy resumed unilateral combat and escort duties.
+The crisis subsided and returned to status quo ante bellum on 2 December when the U.S. Navy secretly and quietly removed their extra warships from the Taiwan Strait and the ROC Navy resumed unilateral combat and escort duties.
+The defense of Quemoy and Matsu was a major topic of the 1960 United States presidential debates between Richard Nixon and John F. Kennedy.